Punsalmaagiin Ochirbat: Post-presidency

-After the election, Ochirbat left Mongolian politics and founded the "Ochirbat Foundation", a non-profit, non Governmental organisation that focused on poverty alleviation and self-sufficiency, environmental, and education programs.
-In 2000 he became Director of the Center for Ecology and Sustainable Development at Mongolian University of Science and Technology.
-In 2005 he was appointed Member of the Constitutional Court of Mongolia and re-appointed in 2010.
+After the election, Ochirbat left Mongolian politics and founded the "Ochirbat Foundation", a non-profit, non-governmental organisation that focused on poverty alleviation and self-sufficiency, environmental, and education programs.

+In 2000, he became Director of the Center for Ecology and Sustainable Development at Mongolian University of Science and Technology.

+On 24 June 2005, a presidential decree by outgoing president Natsagiin Bagabandi awarded Ochirbat the Order of Chinggis Khaan, the highest state honor of Mongolia, in recognition of his achievements and contributions as leader.
+The award was presented to Ochirbat, the first ever recipient, by newly elected president Nambaryn Enkhbayar in July.
+Upon receiving the award, Ochirbat expressed his gratitude to the Mongolian people for their support and resilience during a time of change.

+On 28 September 2005, he was appointed Member of the Constitutional Court of Mongolia and re-appointed in 2010.

 Personal life and death

-Ochirbat was married to Sharav Tsevelmaa and had two children.
+Ochirbat was married to Sharavyn Tsevelmaa in Leningrad in 1965.
+They had two daughters, Ochirmaa and Oyumaa.